ganebabuk/nodejs-simple-file-upload/README.md

 # nodejs-simple-file-upload

-## Run the index.html using http-server under port 4200 using command `http-server -p 4200`
+### Run the index.html using http-server under the port 4200 using the command `http-server -p 4200`
-## Run the api/app.js under port 3000 using command `node app.js`
+### Run the api/app.js under the port 3000 using the command `node app.js`